cblupodev/rememberthemilk/README.md

 Step by step:

-1. Create a [rtm script](https://www.rememberthemilk.com/services/milkscript/) that changes the due time on a task (the due time, not a start time or a postpone time) https://github.com/cblupodev/rememberthemilk/blob/main/postpone-by-time/task-postponements-main.js
+1. Create a [rtm script](https://www.rememberthemilk.com/services/milkscript/) that changes the due time on a task (the due time, not a start time or a postpone time).
+Copy [task-postponements-main.js](https://github.com/cblupodev/rememberthemilk/blob/main/postpone-by-time/task-postponements-main.js) into your own library of RTM scripts

 2. Create a trigger that fires when a tag is added to a task, such as from ifttt https://ifttt.com, which can run the above script